Moritz Rabinowitz: Capture, deportation, and death

 Rabinowitz expected that the war would come to Norway.
 On 8 April, the day before the surprise attack came, he submitted his last op-ed article to Haugesunds Avis in which he asked readers to give the Norwegian soldier respect and support.
 The German army landed in Norway on 9 April and Haugesund on 10 April.
 The Gestapo made capturing Rabinowitz a high priority in the little coastal town.
 Rabinowitz had prepared several places along the coast as hiding places and moved from one to the other with Gestapo on his tracks.
 Following the war, there was some debate as to why Rabinowitz did not avail himself of four known opportunities to flee the country by sea to England.
 Among the townspeople of Haugesund, it was rumored that he was too invested in his company and his money.
 This view, reinforced by stereotypes was rejected in the local papers when Rabinowitz's (non-Jewish) business manager and several employees emphatically stated that such motivations would be uncharacteristic of him.
 Subsequent op-ed pieces have argued that he declined passage on two occasions for reasons unrelated to his business affairs.

-They finally caught up with him in Skånevik, probably by shadowing employees who were conveying business decisions between Rabinowitz and his businesses.
+They finally caught up with him in Skånevik Municipality, probably by shadowing employees who were conveying business decisions between Rabinowitz and his businesses.
 By then, his daughter, son-in-law, and grandson had joined him.

 Rabinowitz was first detained in the regional jail at Lagård in Stavanger, was then sent to Møllergata 19 jail in Oslo on 26 February 1941 and then to Ånebyleiren concentration camp on 22 March, until he was sent back to Møllergata 19 on 25 April, where he remained until his deportation on the MS Monte Rosa 22 May 1941.
 The Monte Rosa landed in Stettin, where he wrote his will.
 Rabinowitz ended up in Sachsenhausen, where he was placed in the barracks for Jews, though he was officially categorized as a political prisoner.
 He died on 27 February 1942.
 The death certificate lists pneumonia as the cause of death, but according to a fellow prisoner, Rabinowitz was kicked and stomped to death outside Barrack 38 in Sachsenhausen.

 Rabinowitz's brother, daughter, grandson, and son-in-law were all later deported and murdered in Auschwitz.